bit-bots/humanoid_league_visualization/README.md

-This repositorie holds different rqt plugins made for the use in RoboCup Soccer Humanoid Leaugue.
+This repository holds different rqt plugins made for the use in RoboCup Soccer Humanoid Leaugue.